 How to Build Your Brand Identity

-Knowing what you want your brand identity to be is just the first step.
-Then you need to build your brand identity.
+The first step is knowing what you want your brand identity to be.
+Then, the real work begins — you need to build your brand identity from the ground up.

-There are many ways in which you can do so:
+There are many ways in which you can do so, such as:

 The list goes on.